 A mobile app for the most interesting city in the world.

-As part of my UX Design course at General Assembly, my partner and I explored an opportunity for the New-York Historical Society based on a shared interest in history and self-education.
+In a team of two, my partner and I explored an opportunity for the New-York Historical Society based on a shared interest in history and self-education.
 We designed a mobile application in two weeks.

 Imagine if people could walk around NYC and transform the city’s rich history into an outdoor museum.
 We developed a mobile app where upon walking past a landmark, users would collect informative cards that help them dive deeper into the history of the landmark.

 Since this was a two-person team, each UX role was split rather evenly.
 Thus, my partner and I each had a heavy hand within ideation, user research, wireframes, and prototyping.

 Project Planning and UX Methods:

 With delivery goal of two weeks, it was a challenge to prioritize UX activities with the goal of delivering a prototype.
 While we definitely took a guerilla approach to the design process, it was also important to us to stay disciplined to a schedule.

 Our team engaged in a competitive analysis to determine what other apps existed that were similar to our concept and then measured the usability of each of these apps.
 We paid particular attention to how able these apps were to meeting our primary objective of teaching the user about the history of their surroundings.
 Below is a flow of a competitor app, Field Trip.

 I documented our competitive research, and this allowed my partner and I to communicate about possible pains and pleasures for users.
 It narrowed our focus to ask better questions in our next phase, user research.
 Below are some of our conclusions from competitive research:

 - Apps often provided non-historical notifications to stores and restaurants, most likely as a way to generate revenue for themselves.
 We wanted to avoid this and felt that our app would have a more narrow (and enjoyable) scope for users.